Teaching Has Never Been Harder...

 It's Not Getting Any Easier

 It saddens me to see how education has changed: and in many ways not for the better.
 I hear from my teacher friends and acquaintances how many concerns they are facing.
 Experienced teachers are facing capability procedures, new teachers are often bewildered and struggling, health issues seem to be rife, and many say they are so exhausted they wonder how they will continue in the job for years to come.
 I read on a daily basis on TES staffroom how worried so many teachers are about their lives, health and futures, and of the effect their work is having on their families and relationships.
-If you feel you would benefit from sharing your feelings and concerns with someone who has direct knowledge of the issues teachers face, I would be only too happy to try and help.
+If you feel you would benefit from sharing your feelings and concerns with someone who has direct knowledge of the issues teachers face, please contact me to arrange an appointment.

 I am seeing increasing numbers of teachers who are struggling with day to day pressure.
 Please feel free to get in touch if you think I can help.